This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Loire Valley, France

-In the Centre-Val de Loire, located to the southwest of the French capital Paris, the Loire Valley is a wonderful place to spend fall in Europe.
+In the Centre-Val de Loire, located to the southwest of the French capital, the Loire Valley is a wonderful place for a 3 day vacation in Europe starting in Paris.
 As the name suggests this region is all about the magnificent river Loire, but it’s also home to 185,000 acres of grapevines which are aflame in autumn, creating a fantastic visual spectacle along the valley.

 Coupled with the many fine historical French cities and towns that offer superb Renaissance religious buildings and architecture and of course, the fabulous and extravagant chateaux the region is best known for, the Loire Valley is perfect for an autumn road trip.